 Education is compulsory for children from 5 to 16.
 This includes children seeking asylum, who attend mainstream schools local to where they live under the same conditions, formally, as other children in their area.
 However, destitution may affect their access to education.
-For instance, children on s.4 support are not entitled to free school meals or other benefits and yet have no cash to pay for school meals.
+For instance, children on Section 4 support are not entitled to free school meals or other benefits and yet have no cash to pay for school meals.
 There are not generally preparatory classes to facilitate access.
 If children seeking asylum have special educational needs these may be assessed and met as for other children.

-There is no explicit legal bar to asylum seekers entering into higher or further education, but the barriers are financial since in addition to the high fees and lack of access to loans they also have no access to mainstream benefits or work.
+Whilst children are entitled to access free school education, the barriers for adults in further and higher education are financial since (other than in Scotland) in addition to the high fees and lack of access to loans they also have no access to mainstream benefits or work.
 Indeed, the UK maintains different provisions for ‘home’ students and ‘overseas’ students for further and higher education.
-Regulations permit universities to charge higher fees to overseas students than to home students.1 The regulations do not compel universities to charge these higher fees, but government subsidy is only paid for home students, and so for economic reasons universities charge the higher fees.
-Asylum seekers are routinely classed as overseas students, and are thus liable to pay overseas student fees for university education of £8,500 to £29,000 per year.
+Regulations permit universities to charge higher fees to overseas students than to home students.
+The regulations do not compel universities to charge these higher fees, but a government subsidy is only paid for home students, and so for economic reasons universities charge the higher fees.
+Asylum seekers are routinely classed as overseas students, and are thus liable to pay overseas student fees for university education of £8,500 to £29,000 per year (approx. between € 10,100 – € 34,500).
 This is prohibitive generally for someone seeking asylum.

 In England, Wales and Northern Ireland some universities have agreed to treat asylum seekers (generally on a limited individual basis) as home students.
 However, there has been a judicial development in relation to education costs for young people who have been in local authority care.
 The Court of Appeal held that there is a duty on a local authority to make a grant for educational expenses as part of its support to a child leaving its care, to the extent that the child’s educational needs require this.
 The court held that their immigration status was relevant to their need.
-The resources of the local authority were not relevant.2
+The resources of the local authority were not relevant.

 In addition to financial difficulties, language, interrupted education due to experiences as a refugee, and incompatibility of educational systems and qualifications may all be barriers to access to further and higher education.

-- 2. R (Kebede) v Newcastle City Council EWCA Civ 960.
+Court of Appeal, R (Kebede) v Newcastle City Council EWCA Civ 960.

-- 4. The residence requirements for access to student loans in England are mitigated by Supreme Court judgment in R (on the application of Tigere) v Secretary of State for Business, Innovation and Skills UKSC 57 which held that the English requirement for the applicant to be settled (i.e. have indefinite leave to remain) was discriminatory and unlawful.
+The residence requirements for access to student loans in England are mitigated by Supreme Court judgment in R (on the application of Tigere) v Secretary of State for Business, Innovation and Skills UKSC 57 which held that the English requirement for the applicant to be settled (i.e. have indefinite leave to remain) was discriminatory and unlawful.
 Other residence requirements remain in place.